ambianic/peerjs-python/README.md

 Other key goals:
 -  Easy Airdrop-like plug and play discovery and pairing between web app and edge devices.
+-  Direct peer-to-peer connectivity without dedicated data tunneling servers.
--  Rely only on standard broadly supported web browser features for the web app.
+-  Rely only on [standard](https://www.w3.org/TR/webrtc/) broadly supported web browser features.
 -  No proprietary browser plug-ins.
 -  No intermediary cloud service providers to store and sync user data.
--  No tedious and brittle setup of dynamic DNS host per edge device with SSH tunnel between a public host name and the edge device.
+-  No tedious and complicated NAT setups of dynamic DNS with SSH tunnels between public IP servers and edge devices behind firewall.
--  No need to obtain and manage web host SSL certificates signed by a public CA for each edge device.
+-  No IP traffic costs for data tunneling through a cloud service.
+-  High throughput and scalability due to lightweight signaling service without a persistence layer.

 ## Project Status